Chiral supersolid and dissipative time crystal in Rydberg-dressed Bose-Einstein condensates with Raman-induced spin-orbit coupling: Results and discussion

-By numerically solving the 2D coupled GP equations (\ref{4})-(\ref{5}) and minimizing the GP energy functional of the system, we can obtain the ground state of the system.
-In our simulation, we fix the Rydberg blockade radius $R_{c}=1.5$, $\omega _{c}=5$ and $\delta=0$, and assume that the intra- and interspecies interaction strengths are $\beta _{11}=\beta _{22}=100$ and $\beta _{12}=200$, respectively.
-In the presence of Rashba SOC or Dresselhaus SOC, it has been reported that the unbalanced intra- and intercomponent Rydberg interactions can induce a chiral supersolid (CSS) phase in homogeneous two-component BECs \cite{Han}.
+In the presence of Rashba SOC or Dresselhaus SOC, it has been reported that the imbalanced intra- and intercomponent Rydberg interactions can induce a chiral supersolid (CSS) phase in homogeneous two-component BECs with miscible contact interactions \cite{Han}.
 In the CSS phase, the chiral symmetry of the system is broken and the periodic density modulation is spontaneously formed.
-In our work, we first consider the simple case of $\Omega_{R}=0$ in which the Raman-induced SOC becomes the Rashba SOC.
-Under the condition of equilibrium Rydberg interactions, the typical density distributions, phase distributions and spin texture of the system are shown in Fig. 1(a), where the system exhibits a phase separated and periodically density modulated structure and features a mirror symmetry.
+In the present work, we focus on whether Raman-induced SOC can prompt the formation of similar chiral supersolid phase or other peculiar quantum phases in the balanced intra- and intercomponent Rydberg-dressed BECs.
+To highlight the effect of Raman coupling, we first consider the case of Rashba SOC ($\Omega _{R}=0$, i.e., without Raman coupling).
+Experimentally the Rashba SOC can be created by applying inhomogeneous magnetic field \cite{Zhai,Han,BMAnderson}.
+Under the conditions of equilibrium Rydberg interactions and harmonic trap, the typical density distributions, phase distributions and spin texture of the system are shown in Fig. 1(a).
+Evidently, the system exhibits a phase separated and periodically density modulated structure and features a mirror symmetry.
 At the same time, there exists a singular topological structure, where the visible vortices (clockwise rotation) are generated in the upper half space of component 1 while the visible antivortices (anticlockwise rotation) are created in the lower half space of component 2 (see the density and phase distributions in Fig. 1(a)).
 According to the distribution of the visible vortices, it can be seen that the superfluid is a local current.
 Therefore, we can call the phase as mirror symmetric supersolid (MSSS) phase.
 From the spin texture in Fig. 1(a), there is a skyrmion lattice in the $y<0$ region, with the local topological charge of each skyrmion being $Q=1$ \cite{Skyrme,Mermin}, and there is an antiskyrmion lattice in the $y>0$ region, with the local topological charge of each antiskyrmion being $Q=-1$.
 The skyrmion lattice and the antiskyrmion lattice are symmetrically distributed about the $y=0$ axis, forming skyrmion-antiskyrmion lattice pair.
 In addition, a spin Neel domain wall is generated along the $y=0$ direction.
+Physically, the skyrmions in the spin textures of the binary BEC are associated with the vortex structures in the component density distributions, and the particle density must satisfy the continuity condition due to quantum fluid nature of the condensates.
+Moreover, the spin vector for a skyrmion covers the whole unit sphere of spin space, which is due to the fact that the topological charge is $Q=1$.
+In other words, for a specific unit cell, a skyrmion means that if the spin-density components $S_x$ and $S_y$ can vary from -1 to 1, then the spin-density component $S_z$ also varies from -1 to 1.
+The antiskyrmion is the inverse scenario of the skyrmion, i.e., $Q=-1$.